SurgicalGaussian/SurgicalGaussian.github.io/README.md

-# SV-Gaussians.github.io
+# SurgicalGaussian.github.io

-This is the repository that contains source code for the [SV-Gaussians website](https://sv-gaussians.github.io).
+This is the repository that contains source code for the [SurgicalGaussian website](https://surgicalgaussian.github.io).

 # Website License